abhishekjachak21/FrontEndAj/ReactJS/ReactLearning/HooksLearn/notes.md

 7. useRef

-# useContext:(thapa technical video)
+(refer thapa technical videos)
+# useContext =>
-for usecontext we need only createContext(). assign it to variable, and then it pass through provider
+- for usecontext we need only createContext(). assign it to variable, and then it pass through provider
+- then extract passed value, using useContext in consumer component.

 # useReducer=>
 - syntax:  const [state, dispatch] = useReducer(reducerFun, initialstate),  reducer is function